 Caroline Yormesor is a Senior Resilience Advisor at Applied Resilience, based in London.

-To mark International Women's Day 2021, the Disaster Risk Management Professional Practice Group (DRM PPG) asked Caroline about her experiences of working in Disaster Risk Management (DRM), the challenges women working in this field face and what advice she would give to other female geographers.
+The Disaster Risk Management Professional Practice Group (DRM PPG) asked Caroline about her experiences of working in Disaster Risk Management (DRM), the challenges women working in this field face and what advice she would give to other female geographers.

 I have a multi-disciplinary background of languages, law and disaster management so I certainly took the scenic route to where I am today!
 I knew that I wanted a career that sat at the nexus between protecting human rights, the environment and facilitating sustainable development so Disaster Risk Management was the perfect choice for me.